Reinhardt (Overwatch): Design

-Reinhardt in his armor stands 7 ft 4 in (223 cm) tall.
+Reinhardt in his armor stands 7 feet 4 inches (223 cm) tall.
 The armor itself resembles a suit of traditional knight armor, with large pauldrons and spiked boots.
 While the underarmor is grey with various tubes and rubber elements, the outer armor is a silver colored metal with red highlights, and has yellow glowing elements on the chest and visor, as well as a jet propulsion engine protruding from the back.
 Underneath the armor, Reinhardt is a tall white muscular man with white hair and a full beard, while a vertical red scar covers his blinded left eye.
 When designing his armor, the development team initially wanted to emphasize a golden lion motif; while these elements were toned down, they were later reused for his "Lionheart" in-game skin cosmetic outfit.

 His equipment was designed by artist Ben Zhang, consisting of a large two-handed hammer and a shield projector on his left lower arm.
 The projector resembles a lion's head, and opens its mouth to project a large rectangular energy shield Reinhardt can hold out in front of him.
 Meanwhile, his hammer features a lion themed coat of arms on the front, while the back has several rocket engines protruding from it.
 The text "J08" and "08" is visible on various elements of his design, particularly on his shoulder, chest, and hammer.
 This number is a reference by Arnold Tsang to the number of revisions the armor went through for the original Titan game project, with his appearance in Overwatch being the eighth iteration.
 When his character design was updated for Overwatch 2, the number on the armor was changed to "09".